Jacqueline Rose: Work

-Rose's book Albertine, a novel from 2001, is a feminist variation on Marcel Proust's À la recherche du temps perdu.
+Rose's book Albertine (2001) is a feminist parallel novel to Marcel Proust's À la recherche du temps perdu.

-Rose is best known for her critical study on the life and work of American poet Sylvia Plath, The Haunting of Sylvia Plath, published in 1991.
-In the book, Rose offers a postmodernist feminist interpretation of Plath's work, and criticises Plath's husband Ted Hughes and other editors of Plath's writing.
+In 1991, Rose published The Haunting of Sylvia Plath, a critical study of the life and work of American poet Sylvia Plath.
+The book "tore down the construction of Plath-as-icon, not least through the husbanding of her estate by her widower, Ted Hughes, and his sister, Olwyn."
+Rose describes the hostility she experienced from both Hughes, including threats received in response to Rose's analysis of Plath's poem "The Rabbit Catcher".
+The Haunting of Sylvia Plath gained Rose wider attention and was influential in studies of Plath, and itself subject to a critique by Janet Malcolm in her book The Silent Woman: Sylvia Plath and Ted Hughes.

-Rose's States of Fantasy (1996) was the inspiration for composer Mohammed Fairouz's Double Concerto of the same title.
+Rose's States of Fantasy (1996) was the inspiration for composer Mohammed Fairouz's Double Concerto of the same name.

+She published The Last Resistance in 2008.

+She has written about Marcel Proust both in her 2011 non-fiction title, Proust Among the Nations: From Dreyfus to the Middle East, as well as in her only novel, Albertine (2001).

+In 2018, Rose published Mothers: An Essay on Love and Cruelty.
+She also was the judge of the Man Booker Prize in 2018.

 Criticism of Israel

-Rose is highly critical of Zionism, describing it as "[having] been traumatic for the Jews as well as the Palestinians".
-In the same interview, Rose points to the internal critique of Zionism expressed by Martin Buber and Ahad Ha'am.
+Rose is highly critical of Zionism, describing it in an interview as "[having] been traumatic for the Jews as well as the Palestinians".
+In the same interview, Rose points to the internal critiques of Zionism expressed by Martin Buber and Ahad Ha'am.
 She describes her visit to Palestinian refugee camps in Ramallah in the 1980s as having provided her with a political education.

-In The Question of Zion Rose argued that Israel is responsible for "some of the worst cruelties of the modern nation-state".
-Israeli historian Alexander Yakobson described this as "moralizing" and disconnected from historical reality.
+In The Question of Zion (2005), Rose argues that Israel is responsible for "some of the worst cruelties of the modern nation-state".
+Israeli historian Alexander Yakobson describes this as "moralizing" and disconnected from historical reality.
+However, Australian academic Dennis Altman describes the book as demonstrating "thorough knowledge of the founders of Israel and their early critics" and complementing this with interviews with contemporary Israelis.
+Columnist Rafael Behr wrote that her analysis "stands on a solid edifice of scholarship".

-In 2007, she was involved in establishing the Independent Jewish Voices.
+She is a supporter of the cultural boycott of Israel.
+In 2007, she was involved in establishing Independent Jewish Voices.